vmware-tanzu/community-edition/docs/site/content/docs/latest/workload-clusters.md

     1. Run `kubectl config current-context` to make sure that `kubectl` is connected to the correct management cluster context.
     1. Run `kubectl get namespaces` to list the namespaces that are currently present in the management cluster.
-    1. Use `kubectl create -foo` to create new namespaces, for example for development and production.
+    1. Use `kubectl create -f <NAMESPACE-FILE> ` to create new namespaces, for example for development and production.
     1. Run `kubectl get namespaces --show-labels` to see the new namespaces.
+If labels were assigned in the <NAMESPACE-FILE> they will be shown here.

+    For more information, see [Namespace Walkthrough](https://kubernetes.io/docs/tasks/administer-cluster/namespaces-walkthrough/) in the Kubernetes documentation.

 ## Deploying a Workload Cluster Procedure {#procedure}